-Risks are traditionally high in the agriculture sector, where the Cooperative continues to engage because of the substantial benefits for smallholder farmers and low-income rural populations.
+Risks are traditionally high in the agriculture sector, where the Cooperative continues to engage because of the substantial benefits to smallholder farmers and low-income rural populations.
 Among the challenges in agriculture it has faced in recent years are higher than expected portfolio at risk (PAR) levels.
-As a result, in 2019 the Cooperative's focused on managing risks in its agricultural portfolio and slowed the financing of new partners in several subsectors, while analysing portfolio performance.
-In 2019 agriculture loans and investments rose by 2.1% to € 172.3 million (2018: from € 168.8 million, 2017: € 147.4 million), with 165 partners (2018: 167, 2017: 184).
-Agriculture's share of loans and investments was 16.2% (2018 16.1%, 2017: 15.0%).
-Approvals were € 53.4 million (2018: € 79.8 million, 2017: € 54.6 million), and disbursements down by 7.2% to € 83.2 million (2018: € 89.7 million, 2017: € 76.5 million), in line with the Cooperative's decision to consolidate the portfolio.
+As a result, in 2020 the Cooperative's focused on managing risks in its agricultural portfolio and slowed the financing of new partners in several subsectors, while analysing portfolio performance.
+In 2020 agriculture loans and investments decreased by 13.7% to € 148.7 million (2019: € 172.3 million; 2018: € 168.8 million), with 131 Partners (2019: 165; 2018: 167).
+As a share of the Cooperative's total loan and investment portfolio, Agriculture grew slightly to 17.6% (2019: 16.2%; 2018: 16.1%).
+Approvals were € 22.8 million (2019: € 53.4 million; 2018: € 79.8 million), and disbursements down by 17% to € 69.1 million (2019: € 83.2 million; 2018: € 89.7 million), in line with the Cooperative's decision to consolidate the portfolio.
+Due to Covid-19, the Cooperative took the decision to stop financing new clients in this sector during the period April - September 2020 because of the impact and uncertainty created by the pandemic.
+This considerably affected the growth objectives and is the main driver for the decrease in the value of the portfolio.
 Inherent problems with agricultural finance include commodity price volatility, crop failure and, increasingly, unpredictable weather and other climate change effects.
 While generally in agriculture the Cooperative has prioritised improved portfolio performance ahead of growth, the Cooperative has selectively grown in East Africa in the focus crops tea, nuts and grains.